learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

-6. What is TDD?
-Describe the work flow associated with TDD.

-  Your answer:

-  Researched answer:

-7. What is something we did in class this week you found helpful?
+6. What is something we did in class this week you found helpful?

   Your answer: